Holden: 2000s

-In the 1990s, Holden's share of the Australian market surged and peaked at 27.5 percent in 2000 before declining to 15.2 percent in 2006.
+In the 1990s, Holden's share of the Australian market surged and peaked at 27.5% in 2000 before declining to 15.2% in 2006.
 From March 2003, Holden no longer held the number one sales position in Australia, losing ground to Toyota.
 Commodore sales had peaked in 1998 at 94,642 vehicles and were relatively stable up to 2004 before going into a steady decline.
 Total Holden sales peaked in 2002 at 178,392 vehicles and were stable up to 2005 before declining for the rest of the decade and the next.

 This downturn affected Holden's profits; the company recorded a combined gain of A$842.9 million from 2002 to 2004, and a combined loss of A$290 million from 2005 to 2006.
 Factors contributing to the loss included the development of an all-new model, the strong Australian dollar and the cost of reducing the workforce at the Elizabeth plant, including the loss of 1,400 jobs after the closure of the third-shift assembly line in 2005, after two years in operation.
 Holden fared better in 2007, posting an A$6 million loss.
 This was followed by an A$70.2 million loss in the 2008, an A$210.6 million loss in 2009, and a profit of A$112 million in 2010.
 On 18 May 2005, "Holden Ltd" became "GM Holden Ltd", coinciding with the resettling to the new Holden headquarters on 191 Salmon Street, Port Melbourne, Victoria.

 The Monaro coupé was resurrected in 2001 as a low-volume niche model.
 Unanticipated overseas demand proved otherwise, with the Monaro selling in the UK as a Vauxhall Monaro and throughout the United States as the Pontiac GTO.

 Holden caused controversy in 2005 with their Holden Employee Pricing television advertisement, which ran from October to December 2005.
 The campaign publicised, "for the first time ever, all Australians can enjoy the financial benefit of Holden Employee Pricing".
 However, this did not include a discounted dealer delivery fee and savings on factory fitted options and accessories that employees received.
-At the same time, employees were given a further discount of 25 to 29 percent on selected models.
+At the same time, employees were given a further discount of 25 to 29% on selected models.